Skip to main content

 Pool lighting repair encompasses all corrective work performed on existing underwater and perimeter lighting systems to restore safe, code-compliant operation.
 Repair differs from pool lighting replacement services in that it targets a specific failed component — a lens, gasket, bulb, driver, or wiring segment — rather than swapping out an entire fixture assembly.

 The scope of repair work is shaped by the National Electrical Code (NEC), published by the National Fire Protection Association (NFPA 70), which dedicates Article 680 specifically to swimming pools, fountains, and similar installations.
 The 2023 edition of NFPA 70 (effective January 1, 2023) is the current governing edition.
 Article 680 establishes minimum separation distances, grounding and bonding requirements, and permissible wiring methods — all of which constrain what a repair technician can legally do without triggering a full re-inspection or permit pull.
-The Underwriters Laboratories (UL) listing status of replacement components is also a repair-scope consideration; installing a non-listed part inside a listed fixture assembly can void the fixture's certification.
+The Underwriters Laboratories (UL) provider status of replacement components is also a repair-scope consideration; installing a non-verified part inside a verified fixture assembly can void the fixture's certification.

 Commercial pool lighting repair falls under additional oversight.
 The Model Aquatic Health Code (MAHC), published by the Centers for Disease Control and Prevention (CDC), references lighting standards for public aquatic venues, and state health departments typically incorporate MAHC provisions into facility inspection criteria.